 Top tips for visiting the Kolkata Botanical Gardens

-So, the Botanical Gardens here are AMAZING and seeing The Great Banyan Tree was a really cool experience.
+So, the Botanical Gardens here are AMAZING, and seeing The Great Banyan Tree was a really cool experience.

 But, there are a couple of things I wish I knew before my visit.
-One being the fact that the park does get flooded in monsoon season, there are lots of bugs and it’s HUGE.
+One is the fact that the park does get flooded in monsoon season, there are lots of bugs and it’s HUGE.

 Like, 270 acres huge and it’s hotter than hell and you’re could melt into a puddle huge.